kingshah13/intoPDF/README.md

 # Image to PDF Converter

-This is a simple Python GUI application that converts images to PDF format.
+This simple Python GUI application converts batch images to PDF format.
 It supports JPEG, PNG, and PSD.

 ## Dependencies